 First, they did not escape through a Catholic convent's graveyard with the help from nuns.
 Agathe stated that they just walked across the street and got onto a train, along with their music director, Franz Wasner, who was a priest, and the train went to Italy, not to Switzerland, and not over the mountains by walking.

 Not only that, Maria, as portrayed by Julie Andrews, was pictured in the movie as a very sweet person.
-Actually, she was a great deal more like that as pictured in the movie from the song, "What Are We Going To Do With Maria?"
+Actually, she was a great deal more like that as pictured in the movie from the song, "How Do You Solve a Problem Like Maria?"
 Remember that song?
 Maria von Trapp reported, that though they generally got along well, she was also described as being like a thunderstorm.
 She had a terrible temper.
 From one moment to the next you did not know what hit her.
 She had erupted in angry outbursts that consisted of a lot of yelling, throwing things, and slamming doors.
-Incidentally, the family consisted of 10 children—7 from the first Mrs. Von Trapp (Agathe) who died in 1922 of scarlet fever, and 3 from Gaylord and Maria, who married in 1927.
+Incidentally, the family consisted of 10 children—7 from the first Mrs. Von Trapp (Agathe) who died in 1922 of scarlet fever, and 3 from Georg and Maria, who married in 1927.

 I went into this expose of "The Sound of Music" for only one reason.
 This is to briefly establish that one cannot take for granted even such a simple entertainment vehicle as a movie that has not been left untouched by the god of this world.
 Deceit and lying has touched every aspect of this world.
 Why could they not have left the movie as truth?
 It still would have made a good story.